 Keep the appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids.

-- This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
-Locate propane/LP supply tank(s) outdoors (propane/LP units only).
+This appliance is only for use with type of gas indicated on rating plate.
+This appliance is not convertible for use with other gases.